Lin Yi-hsiung

-Lin Yi-hsiung (林義雄; born 24 August 1941) is a politician from Taiwan.
+Lin Yi-hsiung (林義雄; born 24 August 1941) is a Taiwanese politician and lawyer.
 He was a major leader of the democratization movement in Taiwan.
-He graduated from the Department of Law of National Taiwan University.
-He was first exposed to politics in 1976 while serving as attorney for Kuo Yu-hsin (1908–1985) who sued the ruling KMT party for electoral fraud.
+He was first exposed to politics in 1976 while serving as attorney for Kuo Yu-hsin (1908–1985) who sued the ruling Kuomintang for electoral fraud.
 Lin was elected a member of Taiwan Provincial Consultative Council in Kuo's old electorate in 1977.

+Early life and education

+Lin was born on August 24, 1941, in Taihoku Prefecture.
+After high school, he attended law school at National Taiwan University and graduated with a Bachelor of Laws (LL.B.) in 1964.
+Later, in 1987, he completed graduate studies in the United States at Harvard University, where he earned a Master of Public Administration (M.P.A.) from the Harvard Kennedy School.

 Lin family massacre

 On 13 December 1979, Lin was arrested for his involvement in the Kaohsiung Incident.
 His wife, Fang Su-min, and mother were first allowed to visit him on 27 February 1980; Lin was in detention and had been beaten severely by Taiwanese police.
 Lin's 60-year-old mother, Yu A-mei (游阿妹 (Yóu Āmèi)), contacted Amnesty International's office in Osaka, Japan, after their visit.

 Around noon on 28 February, an unknown assailant or assailants broke into Lin's home off Xinyi Road in Taipei and stabbed Yu and Lin's three daughters.
 Yu and two of the daughters, 6-year-old twins Lin Liang-chun (林亮均 (Lín Liàngjūn)) and Lin Ting-chun (林亭均 (Lín Tíngjūn)), died of their wounds; the eldest daughter, 9-year-old Judy Linton (Lin Huan-chun), was badly wounded after being stabbed multiple times and was the only survivor of the incident.
 Fang was not at home, as she was visiting Lin at the time.
 The authorities claimed to know nothing about the murders, even though Lin's house was under tight 24-hour police surveillance; because of this, it has been speculated the murders were committed as a warning to other pro-democracy activists.
+28 February is a date generally understood by Taiwanese as intended to evoke the incident in 1947.

 There are no suspects in the murders to this day; although an American family friend of the Lins, J. Bruce Jacobs, was officially accused and placed under "police protection", he later was released without charges and expelled from Taiwan.
 Investigative journalist David E. Kaplan concluded the "Iron Blood Patriots", a criminal gang, may have been responsible, under the auspices of Chiang Hsiao-wu.